martinapugliese/doodling-data-cards/README.md

 Police response at the 2020 protests after George Floyd's death.

 ### Autocracy & democracy

 Data from HumanProgress regarding an index of democracy of countries in time.

+### Human Progress
+Data collected as part of the reading of S. Pinker's book "Enlightenment now".

 ## Food & Drinks